Second date questions: what to ask?

 More about what you already know

 You’ll probably know a lot of facts about this person from their profile and your first meeting, so second date questions are a chance to get more information.
 ‘So you said you like hiking, have you been anywhere good recently?’ or ‘I see you have a dog, have you always had dogs?’
 These are examples of questions which draw on information you already have and serve two purposes.
 They show you’ve taken notice of what they’ve shared to date and that you’re keen to know more about them, rather than just talk about yourself.

 Their relationships to date

-Talking about exes is a no-no on a first date but it’s not unusual for the subject to come up on a second date.
+Talking about exes is a no-no on a first date but it’s not unusual for the subject to come up in second date questions.
 If your match volunteers information then encourage them to tell you more.
 How they feel about their past relationships is important information that will help you decide whether or not there’s a possible future for you.

 If they’re still very hurt, angry, blaming or resentful, the chances are that they’re not ready for a new relationship.
 It’s better to find this out in the early stages of dating than further down the line when you’ve formed an attachment.

 If they ask about your exes, be honest and open without going into all the graphic details.
 This isn’t a therapy session and, like you, what your date is looking for is evidence that the past is behind you and that you’re ready to embark on a happier future.

 It’s all too easy to get bogged down talking about the past, sharing childhood stories, relationship history and the back catalogue of your lives.
 This will give you plenty to talk about but may not leave either of you feeling as though you had a fantastic date.
 You want your date to go away thinking you’re an amazing and interesting person rather than a very good therapist!